Tylenol can relieve some stomach pain, but only if caused by mild discomfort, not serious digestive issues.

 Understanding Tylenol and Its Role in Pain Relief

 Tylenol, known generically as acetaminophen, is one of the most widely used over-the-counter pain relievers.
 It’s popular because it effectively reduces fever and alleviates mild to moderate pain without the anti-inflammatory effects found in other medications like ibuprofen.
-However, its mechanism of action primarily targets the brain’s perception of pain rather than addressing inflammation or irritation directly at the source.
+However, its mechanism of action primarily targets the nervous system’s perception of pain rather than addressing inflammation or irritation directly at the source.

 Types of Stomach Pain and How Tylenol Interacts